dblqr/arch/README.md

             sum:trace.http.requests{service:app,env:prod}.rollup(sum)
 ```

-By using the Datadog provider we can monitor the application to only be deployed if that release is fufilling the contract set by latency as well as making sure that error rates are within manageable limits before promoting.
+By using the Datadog provider we can monitor the application to only be deployed if that release is fulfilling the contract set by latency as well as making sure that error rates are within manageable limits before promoting.

 Rollouts can also be expanded to smoke testing for usage in lower environments vs using post sync hooks.